kubernetes/enhancements/keps/sig-node/20191025-image-pull-progress.md

   - **periodic API calls to reconcile state (e.g. periodic fetching state, heartbeats, leader election, etc.)**

-  Yes, we throw new events during the image pull process.
+  Yes, we create and update custom resources during the image pull process.
 The frequency can be configured on the kubelet as well.
-This frequency will limit the amount of thrown events on slow image downloads in the worst case.
+This frequency will limit the amount of updates on slow image downloads in the worst case.

   **Example:** We assume an average container image size of 100 MiB and an available bandwidth of 100 MBit/s.
 This means that the overall image